jaytintran/sleek-ai/README.md

 Sleek AI features a modern and sleek design, making it an ideal choice for showcasing its upcoming AI SaaS product.
 It's responsive, ensuring a seamless experience across various devices.

 - Key Features: beautiful sections, parallax effects, latest UI trends, cool gradients, and more.
-- Tech Stack: Vite, React.js, Tailwind CSS
+- Tech Stack: Vite, React.js, Tailwind CSS, React Router, and more.
 - Purpose: to provide a visually appealing and functional landing page for Sleek AI.

 ## Installation